 3. Attend school as any other student.
 Absence Verification letters from a dean are for short term absences with specific dates.
 SOE deans and faculty do not have a blanket semester excusal or similar accommodation.
 If your circumstances are so severe that they are affecting school for more than 2 weeks, you should keep in touch with the academic deans in the Office of Academic Services (B100) so that we can provide you with options including course withdrawals, a complete semester withdrawal, etc.

 When considering withdrawing completely from the semester, please keep in mind how this may affect your financial aid, in particular the Standards of Academic Progress.
 Also, students who receive financial aid must wait to do a complete withdrawal until 60% of the semester has gone by (typically around the 9th week), or you will have to pay back your aid for that semester.
-Tuition refunds for a complete semester withdrawal are based on the withdrawal date: https://financialaid.rutgers.edu/eligibility/enrollment-requirements/withdrawing-from-all-courses/
+Tuition and FA will be reduced for a complete semester withdrawal are based on the withdrawal date: https://financialaid.rutgers.edu/eligibility/enrollment-requirements/withdrawing-from-all-courses/

 Once you will out a Withdrawal form and have it signed by a Dean in B100, you are responsible for communicating wtih other university offices like Financial Aid, Housing, Dining Services, etc.